-The University has plans in place to make the campus as safe as possible for all.
+The University has worked to make the campus as safe as possible for all.
 At the same time, we understand that there are members of our community—especially those with certain chronic health conditions—who have determined that congregating on campus is not the best circumstance for them right now.
-Therefore, students who are not comfortable or able to attend Messiah University in person this fall are welcome to enroll in classes and engage through remote participation in regularly scheduled courses.
+Therefore, students who are not comfortable or able to attend Messiah University in person this year are welcome to enroll in classes and engage through remote participation in regularly scheduled courses.
 Essentially, there are three broad categories of students this year:

 1. The Residential Student.
 The residential student resides in campus housing and participates in the on-campus and in-person educational experience.
-While this residential and academic experience will have necessary modifications for health and safety, in-person attendance in academic courses and campus activities (within safety and health constraints) will be the expectation and the norm.
+While this residential and academic experience has necessary modifications for health and safety, in-person attendance in academic courses and campus activities (within safety and health constraints) is the expectation and the norm.

 2. The Commuter Student.
 The commuter student resides off campus locally (within 50 miles of Messiah University) and must fulfill one of the following criteria: living with a parent(s) or immediate family member(s), is married, is over 23 years old, or is classified as having independent status by the Office of Financial Aid.
-While there will be necessary modifications to campus life for health and safety reasons, in-person attendance in academic courses and campus activities (within safety and health constraints) will be the expectation and the norm.
+While there are necessary modifications to campus life for health and safety reasons, in-person attendance in academic courses and campus activities (within safety and health constraints) is the expectation and the norm.

 3. The Fully Remote Student.
-The fully remote student resides off campus for the duration of the fall semester and does not travel to campus for academic courses or campus life activities.
+The fully remote student resides off campus for the duration of the semester/year and does not travel to campus for academic courses or campus life activities.
 The student regularly participates in courses with the expectation of regular remote attendance in synchronous course sessions.

-To reduce congestion and close contact with others, the on-campus housing move-in process for both new and returning students will look different this year.
+To reduce congestion and close contact with others, the on-campus housing move-in process for both new and returning students looks different this year:

 New & Transfer Residential Students